opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ...meaning in that case the utility code is included in the shell, removing the need for said magic executables.
 Why?
 Why have _this_ many failure modes?!
 Who thought this was a good idea?
-After wracking my brain, the _only_ reason I can think for its inclusion is _maybe_ to accommodate systems with so little storage that splitting utilities into separate files would be convenient.
+After wracking my brain, the _only_ justification for its inclusion is _maybe_ to accommodate systems with so little storage that splitting utilities into separate files would be convenient.

 <!-- write a section about the IFS here -->